 The first time I had to climb outdoor was a small wall when we hiked Duke’s Nose in New Zealand’s North Island.
 I was the one who wanted to go there and totally underestimated the hike.
-It made me feel that I had to do it.
+It made me feel that I had to continue and reach the top.
 And it was a lot easier than I expected – as long as I didn’t look down.
 I was with someone with skills that I trusted, and this was of incredible help too.

 I’ve even now managed more challenging outdoor climbs without any rope during impressive hikes in New Caledonia.
 The adrenaline was surely there but the fear of heights never kicked in.
 I stayed in control and enjoyed the performance.

 I can now proudly say I can fight my fear of heights

 It took time, and it took even more effort.
 It’s never easy to step out of your comfort zone.
 But it’s almost always rewarding.
 It led me to see stunning views that I would have missed a few years ago.